5cover/psdc/docs/Done.md

 Currently the production name is given by the `T` of the `ParseResult`.
 However that's innacurate as when `ParseError`s are passed around, the `T` will change and we may get inacurrate error.

 Fix : add a stirng property, `ProductionName` to `ParseError` and use it in `ErrorSyntax()` (which will no longer need to be generic).

+## identifier and primitive obsession

+Create an `Identifier` class that abstracts a string but with restrictions (`[\p{L}_][\p{L}0-9_]*`)

+The point would be to prevent invalid identifiers.
+But we already check in the tokenizer.
+So what's the point?

+Semantically, it would able us to tell if an indentifier is expected instead of any string.

+This could be useful for string constants.

+## More complex semantic analysis

+Problem : how to implement the "output parameter never assigned errror"

+We can have a boolean in the {Procedure, Function}Definition case of AnalyzeDeclaration.

+Add a hook parameter to HandleScopedBlock that will recieve the statement